rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: I'm interested in Brendan and DH's response.

-BT/AWB: If we have a proposal that's at Stage 3, the champions shoudl write up a status report.
+BT/AWB: If we have a proposal that's at stage 3, the champions shoudl write up a status report.

 YK: Is Mozilla also abandoning it?